prologin/stechec2/doc/rules.rst

 First, we must write some config boilerplate at the top of the file::

   name: connect4  # The name of the game
+  rules_type: turnbased # The type of rules to follow

   constant:
     # Place your constants here